LAM Mozambique Airlines: Business trends

 The airline has been loss-making for many years.
 Full annual reports do not appear to have been published, although financial results are now being released.
 Otherwise, the main sources for trends are industry and press reports, as shown below (as at year ending 31 December):

 Key people

-João Carlos Pó Jorge was appointed General Director of the company on 24 July 2018.
+Américo Muchanga was appointed CEO of the company on 10 July 2024.